-"It came as no surprise that the Bank of Japan left policy settings unchanged today," said London-based Capital Economics.
+"It came as no surprise that the BOJ left policy settings unchanged today and presented upbeat inflation forecasts, but we still think more easing will be announced in October," said Marcel Thieliant from Capital Economics.

 MOST POPULAR OF THIS SECTION